Learn from the Best

 This flexible, part-time program will expose you to both domestic and international financial markets and the securities traded therein through valuation of financial assets and quantitative methods.
 You will have the opportunity to analyze concepts like market efficiency, intrinsic value, and risk and learn how to build unique valuation models to suit particular investment alternatives.

-Each of the classes for your Graduate Certificate in Investments will help you gain essential business knowledge to develop your career potential.
 You will take one required course and either three or four elective courses.
 The minimum required number of courses to earn your certificate is four, however many of our students select to take an additional elective in order to broaden their expertise.
 The minimum time to complete this graduate certificate is three semesters.